F0903/reservoir/README.md

 On Windows the easiest way to do this is with [Chocolatey](https://chocolatey.org/install#individual) by running `choco install make`.
 Alternatively you can [install it manually here](https://gnuwin32.sourceforge.net/packages/make.htm).

+You will of course also need to have [Go installed](https://go.dev/dl/).

 Then you just have to build the project with **make** by running `make` in the project directory.

 This will automatically build both the frontend and the proxy executable.